-The Golden Pei (not the Golden Pie!) is a caring dog who is devoted to their family.
+The Golden Pei (read that again, not the Golden Pie!) is a caring dog who is devoted to their family no matter what.
 But, from the Shar-pei side, there might be some extra attention needed in socialization.
 Nothing to worry about though.

 The Shar-pei side might add a touch of being a picky eater (at least according to some owners), but who isn’t?
-With proper training this and some of their other more stubborn traits can easily be smoothed out.
+With proper training this and some of their other more stubborn traits can easily be trained out of them.

-Just remain patient, firm, and caring throughout the training process.
+It’s important to just remain patient, firm, and caring throughout the training process.
 You’ll also want to establish dominance early on.
 It can be a hard task to train a Golden Pei.
 However, the result will be a dog that you and the whole family can depend on.

 21. Comfort Retriever

-Parent Breeds: Poodle x Cocker Spaniel x Golden Retriever
+Parents: Poodle x Cocker Spaniel x Golden mix

-First a point of clarification: Comfort Retrievers are usually a mix between a Poodle and a Golden Retriever, but often have some Cocker Spaniel in them.
+First a point of clarification: Comfort Retrievers are usually a mix between a Poodle and Golden Retriever, but often have some Cocker Spaniel in them.
 This makes them a rather unique, three-way hybrid.
 But they’re more popular than you think.